joj-macho/joj-macho.github.io/tutorials/python/python-control-flow.md

 ---

 Loops are fundamental to programming, enabling the repetition of actions and iteration over data collections.
 Python provides two primary looping structures: the `for` loop and the `while` loop.
-In this section, we'll delve into these loops, exploring their syntax, applications, and control flow.

 ### For Loop Statements

 The `for` loop is used for iterating over a sequence, such as a list, tuple, or string, or for repeating a specific action a predetermined number of times.
-Its structure comprises:
+Its structure includes:

 - The `for` keyword
 - A variable to store each item in the sequence